cpske/ISP/index.md

 <td markdown="span">
 Read about Agile at [Agile 101](https://www.agilealliance.org/agile101/) of Agile Alliance.
 Think critically.
 Do you agree with the principles?
+[Agile at Microsoft](https://www.youtube.com/watch?v=-LvCJpnNljU) how the Visual Studio Team Services transitioned to agile.
+Interesting, but some fuzzy buzzwords.
 </td>
 </tr>